nisovin/Shopkeepers/README.md

 * Add MySQL support (maybe someday, certainly not urgent).
 * Move schema.txt into resources folder (?).
 * Fix (Admin) sign shopkeepers not checking during creation, if there actually is a sign targeted.
+* Maybe ignore cancellation of the PlayerInteractEntityEvent when clicking shopkeeper entities to open the shops?
+So that shops can also be traded with, even if they are located on some sort of "protected" land/region of another plugin.
+Any arguments against this?